simondemeule/orthocontrol/README.md

 - Set `retry_interval` to set the time interval (in seconds) between retries.
 - Set `retry_restart_MIDI` to request a MIDI server restart whenever the connection is lost.
 This might be necessary to allow the Ortho Remote to reconnect.
 This might also mess with other MIDI devices, I haven't investigated that in depth.

+Feel free to strip out the Ortho Remote specific logic and integrate this with whatever encoder controller you have!